tyroguru/BPFTrace-hol/uprobe.md

 ## Dynamic User Probes

-XXX use the glibc USDT's we now have. https://fb.workplace.com/groups/fbcode/permalink/5049402751763190/ In this lab you will experiment with probing dynamic *u*ser probes.
+In this lab you will experiment with probing dynamic *u*ser probes (`uprobes`).
 These are locations in userland applications and libraries that are made available on-demand by the kernel uprobe subsystem.

-probes are probes that are not *statically* defined apriori in code (e.g., [USDT probes](usdt.pdf)).
-Dynamic probes are discovered on-demand by the kernel uprobe subsystem.
-For userland applications and libraries, a point of instrumentation is called a `uprobe`.

 The `uprobe` is very similar to the kernel [kfunc/kprobe](kprobe.pdf) probes that we saw previously.
 When a `uprobe` is armed, the kernel will dynamically replace the target address with an `INT3` (0xCC) instruction.